-She was in a dream.
-The mist curled around the roots of the tree.
+Mist curled around the roots of the tree.
 She looked up to see the boughs strung with spiderwebs, lit with dewdrops that gleamed in the darkness.
 The tree groaned when she reached up to touch the bark.
 It had to be Gloamwood, and thus, she was in a dream.

-After spending so much time within other people’s dreams and memories, it took her a moment to realize that she was alone.
+After spending so much time within other people’s dreamways, it took her a moment to realize that she was alone.
+This was her dream.

-She walked a few steps and saw the light shining from a small round window.
-Peering inside, she knew the room — remembered it.
-The dream opened like a rift.
+She walked a few steps.
+Warm candlelight shone from a small round window.
+Peering inside, she knew the room—remembered it.
+The dream opened like a death rift.

 “Try again, child.”
 She encourages.
-“Feel the pretty purple lines?
-Pull them into your hands like threads and let them come out of your fingers, just like I taught you.
+“Feel the pretty purple threads?
+Pull them into your hands like water and let them come out of your fingers, just like I taught you.
 It’s easy. don’t worry.”

 She tries again, this time she reaches for the power in the stones and walls. it’s everywhere.
 It comes to her hand, it flows out.
 The little skeleton twitches.

-The dreamer took a step through the stone wall and walked the halls of the old keep.
-The memory of murmuring women’s voices lingered, the sound echoed along the high ceilings.
-This was once the reading room.
-The desks sit ready, candles squat on the smooth wood waiting to be lit.
+The dreamer stepped through the stone wall and wandered the halls of the old keep.
+The memory of murmuring women’s voices lingered, echoing along the high ceilings.
+In the old reading room the desks sat ready.
+Candles squat on the smooth wood, waiting to be lit.

 She is safe and snug.
 She’s found a place on the floor between a reading desk and cabinet.
 No one can see her there.
 She hears voices approaching and wraps her arms around her knees, pressing her mouth against the grey cloth of her robe so they will not hear her breathe.